inventree/inventree-docs/docs/extend/how_to_plugin.md

 - do not use internal functions - if a functions name starts with `_` it is internal and might change at any time
 - keep you imports clean - the APIs for plugins and mixins are young and evolving.
 Use
 ```
-from plugin import IntegrationPluginBase, registry
+from plugin import InvenTreePlugin, registry
 from plugin.mixins import APICallMixin, SettingsMixin, ScheduleMixin, BarcodeMixin
 ```
 - deliver as a package - pip is great for dependency management and pypi can serve as a transparent and reliable delivery infrastructure